blackwhitehere/acme-portal/README.md

 * Show and navigate all `Flows` in a project
 * View existing `Flow` deployments across different `Environments` (and `branches`)
+* `Deploy` a flow to a given starting environment, e.g. `dev`
-* `Promote` a deployment in a given environment to another environment
+* `Promote` a deployment from a given environment to another environment
 * View source code differences between environments